jjaramillom/graph-algos/readme.md

 Regarding the behavior, Breadth first traverses the graph starting with the closest points.
 Depth first goes one path at a time, until it reaches the end, then starts with another path.

 ![image info](./images/BFS-DFS.png)

+### 2. Has path.
+This algorithm helps us find the path from a source to a destination using either First or Breadth traversal.
+It returns true if a path is found, false otherwise.